ros2/ros2_documentation/source/Installation/Eloquent/Linux-Install-Debians.rst

 .. code-block:: bash

    sudo apt update
-   sudo apt install ros-dashing-ros1-bridge
+   sudo apt install ros-eloquent-ros1-bridge

-The turtlebot2 packages are not currently available in Dashing.
+The turtlebot2 packages are not currently available in Eloquent.

 Build your own packages
 -----------------------